Consumption Stimulus with Digital Coupons: Heterogeneity and Policy Design: Results

 Our analysis reveals several key features of digital coupon effectiveness.
 The program successfully increased consumer expenditure primarily through the intensive margin, raising spending per order rather than order frequency.
 Consistent with \citet{Liu2021}, the consumption boost in the Beijing initiative is short-lived.
 This temporary nature, combined with threshold-induced bunching, suggests that the design features---minimum spending requirements and short expiration periods---are important to its effectiveness.
 However, the program's impact varies substantially across merchants.
-Appendix Figures \ref{fig:redemption_size} and \ref{fig:redemption_price} further reveal that coupon redemptions disproportionately occur at establishments with higher pre-treatment sales revenue and higher average order prices.
+Figure~\ref{fig:redem} further reveals that coupon redemptions disproportionately occur at establishments that had higher sales revenue and higher average order prices in the six months prior to the coupon event.
 This concentration of redemptions at larger, higher-priced establishments reflects the distribution of consumer spending patterns when using coupons, potentially amplifying revenue gains for these businesses.
 These patterns suggest complex interactions between consumer characteristics and business attributes that we investigate in the following sections.